-We won’t tell anyone you got burnt, but please invest in some new sunscreen!
-You can always stay gold the safe and sunless way with sunless tanner.
+And we won’t tell anyone you got burnt, but please invest in some new sunscreen!
+Enjoy the pool and the beach, but protect your skin.
+Nobody wants their sunburned face to turn into a leather face.
+Plus, you can always stay gold the safe and sunless way with sunless tanner.

 How do you deal with a bad sunburn?
 Tell us in the comments.